datahubio/blog/italian-serie-a-the-numbers-advanced-statistics-for-fans-and-professionals.md

 * **Betting industry**: few know that the Italian Serie A is the second most profitable league for betting in Europe, reaching **€2.75 billion** in 2023 \- with almost half of it comic from the region Campania.
   * Bookmaking support
   * Individuation of profitable commercial partners
-  * Back decisions on odd wagers
+  * Leverage data to maximize returns on odd wagers

 * **Team management**: the Italian football league is particularly active in improving its data analysis capability.
 In 2019, all teams had access to the **Football Virtual Coach** software, providing real-time statistics during the game (source: [Sky Sport](https://sport.sky.it/calcio/serie-a/2019/11/15/da-gennaio-sulle-panchine-di-a-il-virtual-coach)).
 Nowadays, both **AS Roma** and **FC Inter** are collaborating with external for data management (Source: [analyisport](https://analyisport.com/insights/how-are-data-and-analysis-used-in-serie-a/)).
   * Improve performance and organization